malva-ot/nomo/nomo-id-primitives.md

 ### 6.2 Properties

-Tuples have the property of length (the count of elements), but this property has no significance within Nomo.
+Tuples have the property of count (the number of elements), but this property has no significance within Nomo.

 ### 6.3 Comparison

 Two tuples are the same if and only if:

  - The glyph sets of the two tuples are the same or are compatible
- - The two tuples have the same number of elements
+ - The two tuples have the same count of elements
- - For all *n* from 1 to the count of elements, the value of element *n* in one tuple is the same as the value of element *n* is the other tuple, according to the rules described in this specification.
+ - For all *n* from 1 to the count of elements, the value of element *n* in one tuple is the same as the value of element *n* in the other tuple, according to the rules described in this specification.

 ### 6.4 Equivalence to Name concept